-There was an outbreak of measles in the US recently – largely attributed to anti-vaccers not protecting themselves and their children.
+There was an outbreak of measles in the US recently – largely attributed to anti-vaccines not protecting themselves and their children.
 A new case was being reported daily with more cases in 2019 so far, than the whole of 2018.

 Measles is so contagious that you have to surround one infected person with nine immunised people.

 Then you get on to the nasty stuff.
 The eradication of smallpox was considered the greatest humanitarian achievement of the 20th Century.
-The problem now is that no one has a natural immunity.
+The problem now is that no one has natural immunity.